-A completed application form.
-Note: An application form may be obtained by writing to Admissions and Records Office Crafton Hills College 11711 Sand Canyon Road Yucaipa, California 92399 U.S.A.
+1. A completed application form.

+Note: An application form may be obtained by writing to

+Admissions and Records Office

+11711 Sand Canyon Road

+Yucaipa, California 92399

+II S A

 - 2. TOEFL Test Score (not required of students from a country where the native language is English).
 Note: Copies of the TOEFL Bulletin of Information for Candidates are available at most American embassies.
 The application to take the TOEFL test must be received by the Educational Testing Service at least four weeks before the testing date. - 3.
 Official transcripts of all previous secondary school and college work, including an English translation.
 A letter of reference from each past school, verifying character, background, and ability, must accompany the transcripts. - 4.
 Official documentation of birthdate.
 No international students under eighteen years of age will be admitted. - 5.
 A recent photograph.
-Xerox copies are not acceptable. - Verification of a recent chest x-ray or skin test which indicates a negative tuberculosis test.
-Note: X-ray or skin test must be done in the United States.
-The result must be on
+Photocopies are not acceptable. - Verification of a recent chest x-ray or skin test which indicates a negative tuberculosis test.